 - Abu Dhabi – Visit the other well known UAI city with its many attractions.

-Activities in Dubai in the winter
+Activities in Dubai in the fall, winter, or spring

 Visit Dubai creek – the oldest part of Dubai city is one of the best places to visit in the winter months.
 With the weather being much cooler, you can do everything you want to like visiting jewelry and spice souks.
 The Business bay is another attraction you can see while around the Dubai creek as well as the Arabian Tea house.

 Beach hopping – there are dozens of pretty beaches in Dubai and snowbirds can spend their time moving from one beach to another.
-Sunbathing, swimming and strolling on its pristine sands are just a few things you can do while on any of the city's beaches.
+Sunbathing, swimming, and strolling on its pristine sands are just a few things you can do while on any of the city's beaches.

 Museums – there are several museums celebrating Dubai's rich culture and history littered in and around the city.